History

-SIDC was first organized as an infant childcare center in November of 1977 by Dee McQuesten, a woman on a mission desiring high quality childcare in close proximity to her place of employment.
-Consistent since its inception, SIDC fosters the familial relationship and encourages parental involvement.
+The Seattle Infant Development Center (SIDC) was first organized as an infant childcare center in November of 1977 by Dee McQuesten.
+Mrs. McQuesten was a woman on a mission.
+Determined to find high quality childcare near her place of employment she founded the first childcare center in downtown Seattle.

 SIDC provides a warm and caring environment to all families regardless of special needs, lifestyles, race, or religious beliefs.